nubbthedestroyer/aws-workshop/exercises/2-ec2-instances/README.md

 By default, Linux instances in AWS authenticate SSH using an symmetric keypair that can be generated or imported.

 Lets create a keypair that we can use to connect to the instances.
+BE SURE THE RUN THIS IN YOUR CLOUD9 IDE ONLY.
+Running this on your regular machine will overwrite your default private key, which might cause problems authenticating to other services.
+Also, this command only works on linux based operating systems, so our students with Windows machines will have to use the IDE or puTTY.

 ```bash
 keyname="<your-key-name-here>"